KDAB/cxx-qt/book/src/concepts/qt.md

 ## Properties

-Properties can be defined using the [Data struct](../qobject/data_struct.md), these will be exposed as a getter and setter method, a changed signal, and a `Q_PROPERTY` on the C++ class and therefore as QML properties too.
+Properties can be defined using the [QObject struct](../qobject/qobject_struct.md), these will be exposed as a getter and setter method, a changed signal, and a `Q_PROPERTY` on the C++ class and therefore as QML properties too.

 ## Signals